-N No. of Members Committee Executive Director (NED) (NED) (NED) (ID) (ID) (Committee Committee Director (NED) (NED) (ID) (ID) (ID) Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
+No No. of Members Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
 Responsible for the management of the business and affairs of the Company between sessions of the Board of Directors.
-To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations
+To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
+Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting The Audit Committee, among others, have the following responsibilities: Evaluate and determine any non-audit work performed by External Auditors; Establish and identify the reporting line of the Internal Auditor; Monitor and evaluate the adequacy and effectiveness of To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative ,

-provided b

-provided by

-Section 35 of the

-Corporation Code

-4 -1 of the Philippines.

-Has adopted a Charter 21 Assist the Board The Audit To conduct

-a Charter in the Committee, investigations and

-performance of among others, make

-its oversight have the recommendations

-responsibility for following relating to any

-financial reports responsibilities: communication or

-and financial Evaluate and reports referred

-reporting determine any to it under the

-process, internal non-audit work Whistle Blowing

-control system, performed by Policy Procedures

-audit process External of the Company,

-and in Auditors; or relating to any

-monitoring and Establish and findings of major

-facilitating identify the investigations on

-compliance with reporting line of internal control or

-both the internal the Internal financial

-financial Auditor; reporting matters

-management Monitor and as delegated by

-handbook and evaluate the the Board or on

-pertinent adequacy and the Committee's

-accounting effectiveness of own initiative ,

-standards, legal the Company's and

-and regulatory internal control management's

-Audit 0 2 2 requirements. system, response thereto.

-Perform including financial

-oversight reporting

-financial control and

-management information

-functions technology

-specifically in the security;

-areas of Review all

-managing credit, interim and

-market, liquidity, annual financial

-operational, statements

-legal and other before

-risks of the submission to

-Company, and the Board;

-crisis Ensure that the

-management. accounting and

-auditing

-processes,

-practices and

-methods of the

-Company

-comply with

-Philippine and

-internationally-

-I c.macionally